Zach McKinstry Preview, Player Props: Tigers vs. White Sox

-On Sunday, Zach McKinstry (.472 slugging percentage in past 10 games, including one home run) and the Detroit Tigers play the Chicago White Sox, whose starting pitcher will be Michael Kopech.
-First pitch is at 2:10 PM ET.
+On Friday, Zach McKinstry (.415 slugging percentage in past 10 games, including one home run) and the Detroit Tigers face the Chicago White Sox, whose starting pitcher will be Mike Clevinger.
+First pitch is at 6:40 PM ET.

-In his last game, he racked up two hits (going 2-for-6 with an RBI) against the White Sox.
+He had a one-hit performance in his previous game (1-for-3) against the Yankees.

 Zach McKinstry Game Info & Props vs. the White Sox